MCP-Mirror/bsmi021_mcp-filesystem-server/README.md

 #### search_in_files

-Search for text/regex pattern in files.
+Search for text/regex pattern in files with performance optimizations.

 ```typescript
 {